Definitions and resources for terms and techniques used in the world of presentations

 Tagged as: 05-06, PowerPoint Tutorials, Text and Fonts, Text Formatting

-Comments Off on Text Formatting: Selecting and Changing Text in PowerPoint
+Comments Off on Text Formatting: Format Text Attributes Within the Mini Toolbar in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.